Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-delete-order.md

 Before deleting an order, we need to validate that it exists and can be deleted:

 1. Query the database to check if an order with the specified ID exists
-2. Verify that the order is in a state that allows deletion (e.g., only pending orders can be deleted)
+2. Verify that the order is in a state that allows deletion (e.g., only recent orders can be deleted)
 3. Return appropriate error responses if validation fails

 This validation prevents the deletion of orders that don't exist or shouldn't be deleted.

-## Restoring Product Stock Quantities

-When an order is deleted, we need to restore the stock quantities of the products that were part of the order:
+## Deleting Order Items

+Before deleting the order itself, we need to delete all associated order items:

 1. Retrieve all order items associated with the order
-2. For each order item:
+2. Delete each order item from the database
-   - Retrieve the product
-   - Increase the product's stock quantity by the order item quantity
-   - Update the product record in the database

-This ensures that the inventory is correctly adjusted when an order is deleted.
+This ensures that we don't leave orphaned order items in the database.

-## Using Transactions

-To ensure data consistency, we'll use a database transaction that encompasses all the operations involved in deleting an order:

-1. Begin a transaction using BEGIN TRANSACTION
-2. Execute all SQL commands (SELECT, UPDATE, DELETE) within the transaction
-3. Commit the transaction using COMMIT if all commands succeed
-4. Roll back the transaction using ROLLBACK if any command fails

-This approach ensures that either all parts of the order deletion succeed, or none of them do, preventing partial updates that could leave the database in an inconsistent state.
+## Deleting the Order

+After deleting all associated order items, we can delete the order itself:

+1. Execute a DELETE SQL command to remove the order from the database
+2. Verify that the deletion was successful
+3. Return a success response to the client

+This completes the order deletion process.

 ## Enhancing the Response

 To provide more information about the deleted order, we'll enhance our response:

-1. Retrieve detailed information about the order and its items before deletion
-2. Format a response that includes:
+1. Format a response that includes:
    - Basic order information (ID, date, status, total amount)
-   - Customer information
    - Order item details
    - Summary information (item count)